Tom-Hermann/AIA_n4s_2019/README.md

 -Downloads CoppeliaSim Player V4.0.0 rev4 :

-  -Go to:
+- Go to:

 https://www.coppeliarobotics.com/downloads
-  -To launch V-REP, you need to execute the onboard script:
+- To launch V-REP, you need to execute the onboard script:

 __./coppeliaSim.sh__